EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/development-workflow.md

 # Development Workflow

-This document describes in detail the steps introduced in [The Safe Haven Container Execution Service - CES](./introduction.md) for the development of containers for SHS use.
+This document describes in detail the steps introduced in [The Safe Haven Container Execution Service - CES](./introduction.md) for the development of containers for use within Safe Havens.

 ## Step 1.
 Writing a `Dockerfile`